sukhpals13/ppssoperations/README.md

 Run `ionic cordova prepare android` to add the iOS platform to the project After this run `ionic cordova build android`
-Read more in https://ionicframework.com/docs/building/android
+Read more in https://ionicframework.com/docs/building/android For running the android app in Android device `https://www.kingoapp.com/root-tutorials/how-to-enable-usb-debugging-mode-on-android.htm`

 ## iOS Platform
 Run `ionic cordova prepare ios` to add the iOS platform to the project